Skip to main content

 Depression and suicide

 Many people with schizophrenia experience periods of depression.
 Do not ignore these symptoms.
-If depression is not treated, it can worsen and lead to suicidal thoughts.
+If depression is not treated, it can worsen and lead to thoughts of suicide.

-Studies have shown people with schizophrenia are at an increased risk of suicide.
+Studies have shown people with schizophrenia have at an increased risk of suicide.

 • feel depressed

-• have been feeling particularly down over the last month
+• have been feeling particularly low or down over the last month

 • no longer take pleasure in the things you used to enjoy

-Immediately report any suicidal thoughts to your GP or community mental health team.
+Immediately report any thoughts of suicide to your GP or CMHT.

 Warning signs of suicide